Kibra Accounts For 35 Of 147 New Covid-19 Cases Confirmed In The Last 24 Hours -

 Kenya’s total number of confirmed cases of the novel Coronavirus disease rose to 1,618 on Thursday, with the announcement of 147 new positive cases.

-All the new cases are Kenyan nationals.
+All the new cases are Kenyan nationals with the youngest patient being a one-year-old baby.
+The oldest is 87 years old

+The distribution of cases in the leading counties is as follows: Nairobi (90), Mombasa (41) and Kiambu (3).

+Read: Fairmont Hotel Employees Lose Jobs As It Closes Down Due To Covid-19, Floods

 At the same time, the CS said three patients have died in the last 24 hours as a result of Covid-19 related complications.
+One of the patients who died comes from Kiambu county.

 So far, the CS said, 32 counties have recorded cases of the contagious disease.